openmas-ai/openmas/docs/index.md

 - [Getting Started](getting_started.md) - How to install and set up SimpleMas
 - [Architecture](architecture.md) - Overview of the SimpleMas architecture
+- [Configuration](configuration.md) - How to configure your agents and projects
 - [Communication](communication.md) - Communication protocols and patterns
 - [Patterns](patterns.md) - Common agent patterns and best practices
 - [Testing](testing.md) - Testing your multi-agent systems